 The below resources have been created to help you get into your first home.

 We don't believe in getting into your first home faster.
 The truth is it takes a lot of hard work, generally a few sacrifices and quite a bit of hustle to save what you need to save, negotiate with the agent on price and educate yourself on something that you generally don't know very much about.
 We've prepared these resources to assist you in growing your knowledge.
-We also recommend you get yourself some advice along the way.Download FREE First Home Buyer Checklist
+We also recommend you get yourself some advice along the way.Download FREE First Home Buyer Guide

 Entourage Finance is a mortgage brokerage.
 We offer free advice and support to our clients.
 Our service includes comparing loan options, giving strategic advice as you begin to grow your property portfolio and assisting you through the loan application process.

 When you're first getting started saving for your first home or investment it's important to set yourself up to succeed.
 Below are some tips and tools to get your savings set up right.Join Our Financial Wellness ChallengeSaving TipsBudgeting AppsThe Envelope BudgetMindful SpendingEmergency FundLoan Repayment CalculatorASIC Money Smart SavingsAutomate your moneyGet a side hustle

 First Home Buyer Concessions

 Getting into your first home is an expensive proposition for a lot of young Aussies.
 So the federal and state governments provide incentives depending on your situation to help give you a leg up in the market.First Home Buyer Concessions ExplainedVideo on concessionsFirst Home Owner GrantSuper Saver SchemeHomesVic ProgramExplaining HomesVicStamp Duty Concessions (VIC Only)